Watering the 12321 Technique

 Water no more than 1 day per week when daytime temperatures are 70°F or below.
 One day per week watering is typically between the middle or late September until the system is winterized for the season.

-Instead of the Watering Times – Change the Days per Week!
+Instead Change the Number of Watering Days per Week!

 As temperatures change with the seasons, it’s advisable to adjust the number of watering days rather than extending the duration of each watering session.
 In the fall, as temperatures begin to cool, it is better to decrease the number of watering days instead of shortening the run time.

-Never alter the timing of your sprinkler system zones unless there is a significant change in the amount of sun exposure that a particular zone receives.
-It’s generally a poor practice to adjust the watering time during the summer.
+Avoid altering the timing of your sprinkler system zones unless there is a significant change in the amount of sun exposure that a particular zone receives.
+It’s generally a poor practice to add more watering time during the summer months.

 We aim to water the lawn deeply and allow the soil to dry out between watering sessions.
 Deep and infrequent watering encourages water penetration to a depth of 10-15 inches, prompting grass roots to grow deeper as the surface soil dries out.